opengovsg/postmangovsg-guide/campaign-guide/quick-start/email/weekly-digest-of-unsubscription.md

 # Manage your Unsubscriptions

-## What is an unsubscription, and where can recipients find it in Postman emails?
+## What is an unsubscription, and where can recipients find it in PostmanSG emails?

-Postman allows for recipients of email campaigns to indicate their wish to unsubscribe from future emails sent by your agency.
+PostmanSG allows for recipients of email campaigns to indicate their wish to unsubscribe from future emails sent by your agency.

-This feature is present at the header of Postman emails, beside the sender domain:
+This feature is present at the header of PostmanSG emails, beside the sender domain:

 <figure><img src="../../../.gitbook/assets/Screenshot 2022-09-26 at 11.32.37 AM.png" alt=""><figcaption></figcaption></figure>